METEO 3 Lesson 11 Images

 Text description of the much more swirling route image.

 The image depicts a map with a polar projection, focusing on the Northern Hemisphere.
 The continents are shown in green against a blue background representing the oceans.
-A circular path, illustrated with two parallel yellow arrows, encircles the globe, starting at the top and moving towards the outer edges.
+A circular path, illustrated with yellow arrows start in Western Africa and move northeast in a spiraling motion circling the north pole.
 The arrows suggest a specific route around the Earth, crossing various continents and oceans.
 Black outlines border the yellow arrows, and meridians and parallels are slightly visible in the background, emphasizing the map's radial layout from the North Pole.

 The Subtropical Jet Stream